1tapsMachine/alx-low_level_programming/0x09-static_libraries/README.md

-making a static library !
+Why did the static library feel lonely?

+Because it was always archived and never linked with anyone!